lailablomer/website_academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 My name is Laila, welcome to this website!
-Currently, I am a PhD student in France, but my roots are in the Netherlands, where I did my bachelor studies majoring in neurobiology.
+Currently, I am working as a post doctoral researcher in the lab of [Dr Marco Canepari](https://marco-canepari.wixsite.com/neuron-imaging-team/about_us) in Grenoble, France on the NAV12RESCUE project.
+I recently (December 2022) finished my PhD in Grenoble France, but my roots are in the Netherlands, where I did my bachelor studies majoring in neurobiology.
 Afterwards I persued a masters degree in London at UCL, going deeper into neuroscience.

-In my PhD, I am studying the behavior of voltage-gated ion channels during action potential back-propagation layer-5 pyramidal cells.
-Under the supervision of [Dr. Marco Canepari](https://marco-canepari.wixsite.com/neuron-imaging-team/about_us), the goal of my project is to extract the diverse sodium, calcium and potassium currents underlying the action potential back-propagation.
+In my PhD, I studied the behavior of voltage-gated ion channels during action potential back-propagation layer-5 pyramidal cells.
+Under the supervision of Dr Marco Canepari, the goal of my project was to extract the diverse sodium, calcium and potassium currents underlying the action potential back-propagation.

 Besides my PhD, but very related, I am interested in how computational modelling and more ‘traditional’ experimental neuroscience can be used together to create innovative approaches to understand neuronal signalling.
 I am very keen to master new techniques from experts in the field and learn where experimental work and computational modelling meet.